-Learn how to make your roast potatoes nice and crispy with Gordon Ramsay's recipe.
-The chilli and turmeric give the potatoes a little kick.
+Learn how to make Gordon Ramsay‘s roast potatoes with chilli and turmeric for a deliciously flavoursome alternative to your usual roast tatties.
+The chilli and turmeric give the potatoes a lovely little kick.
 This classic Gordon Ramsay recipe is a real winner when it comes to your Sunday roast.
 This roast potato recipe serves 8-10 people, perfect for feeding a crowd and will take around 1hr to make in total.
 Leftover roast potatoes are perfect the next day, mashed and mixed with leftover veggies and fried on a hot frying pan with a drizzle of oil to make bubble and squeak.

 - 2.5kg potatoes, such as Maris Piper

 - sea salt and freshly ground black pepper

 - 4–5 tbsp olive oil (or goose or duck fat)

 Preheat the oven to 200°C/Gas 6.
 Peel the potatoes, quarter lengthways and place in a large saucepan of salted cold water.
 Bring to the boil, then lower the heat and simmer for about 8 minutes.

 Drain the potatoes in a colander and sprinkle with the turmeric, chilli flakes and some salt and pepper.
 Toss in the colander to coat evenly, then drizzle with a little of the olive oil and toss again.
 Leave to steam for 5 minutes.

 Put the rest of the olive oil in a roasting tray and place in the oven for a few minutes to heat up.
 Carefully add the potatoes and toss to coat in the oil.
 Roast for 40–45 minutes, turning a few times, until crisp and golden.
 Drain on kitchen paper and transfer to a warmed dish to serve.